 - You were aware the marijuana was in your possession

-- You were aware marijuana is an unlawful or controlled drug substance
+- You were aware marijuana is an unlawful or controlled substance

 - You had the motive or intent to sell it unlawfully without a legal license to do so

-- You had a digital scale and a large amount of ready cash within your person, vehicle, or at home.
+- You had a digital scale and a large amount of available cash on your person, in your vehicle, or at your home

-- The packaging of the marijuana was in small baggies and containers
+- The packaging of the marijuana was in small baggies or containers

-- You have a conviction record for selling unlawful or controlled drug substances
+- You have a conviction record for selling unlawful or controlled substances

 HS 11359 violation is typically a misdemeanor offense, but it can turn out to be a felony under particular circumstances.
 A misdemeanor conviction for HS 11359 violation is punishable by a fine of up to $500 and an imprisonment term in the county jail for not more than six months.
 The following factors or circumstances will make the alleged HS 11359 violation a felony offense: